diogovalentte/mantium/README.md

   <img src="https://github.com/user-attachments/assets/8b0f810f-d2ce-4fe8-a9c5-bd215541d67b">
 </p>

-You can add a manga to Mantium using the manga URL or by searching it by name in Mantium:
+You can add a manga to Mantium using the manga URL or by searching for it by name in Mantium:

 |                                 Using the Manga URL                                  |                                  Searching by Name                                   |
 | :----------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------: |